sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Both of them when being developed, as starting the program from scratch may take some time and may be a bit tideous, but from the point of view of developing a program they are very efficient.

-Finally, another thing that I have learned is the power, efectiveness and efficienty of using the encapsulation principles, like being able to make attributes private and only being passed when the program specificaly asks for them using setter and getter methods.
+Finally, another thing that I have learned is the power, effectiveness and efficiency of using the encapsulation principles, like being able to make attributes private and only being passed when the program specificaly asks for them using setter and getter methods.

 ### 6.2 EFFECTIVENESS

 I can say that this program now complies with the given requierements for the Practical Work 1 (Extraordinary).
-Where it correcly simulates the arrival of trains using the principles of OOP.
+Where it correctly simulates the arrival of trains using the principles of OOP.

 Even though not mentioned in the Practical Work 1 statement, I have made sure to add more behaviours to avoid potential accidental erros and have a more realistic process.
 Some of the new behaviours include.

  - No same trains will have the same ID
- - When a train has reached the station the arrival time, even though the program after substraction could make it negative, it is set to 0, to avoid understading errors and keeping the simulation as close as possible to a real scenario.
+ - When a train has reached the station the arrival time, even though the program after substraction could make it negative, it is set to 0, to avoid understanding errors and keeping the simulation as close as possible to a real scenario.
  - When a train is in a Waiting state, if no Platforms are available the train will continue to be in a Waiting state.
- - Also catch exceptions have been done to prenvent errors.
+ - Also catch exceptions have been done to prevent errors.

 ### 6.3 INSIGHTS GAINED